 - Adaptational Badass: Original!Esmeralda was a docile Damsel in Distress.
 Disney!Esmeralda is an Action Girl and a Defiant Captive.

-- Adaptational Comic Relief: In the novel, Clopin is an extremely violent and roguish Anti-Hero.
+- Also in the novel, Clopin is an extremely violent and roguish cad who is an Anti-Hero at his best.
 Here, he's a colorful, over-the-top jester (outside of the Court of Miracles, at least).

 - An Aesop: There is a difference between laughing with a crowd and being laughed at by a crowd.
 While Quasimodo is initially being celebrated by the crowd during "Topsy Turvy", the lyrics of the song are a Stealth Insult, saying "once a year the ugliest will wear a crown".
 It takes only one thrown tomato to turn the crowd to acts of sadism.